-Oh, and while we’re at it, forget that Americans are swimming in massive TMI (too much information), with barely a second to digest this tidal wave.
-Forget that many of us are bombarded on a daily basis with infotainment from television, radio, billboards, internet ads, email, blackberries, IMs, … etc. Ok, have you forgotten all of that?
+Oh, and while we’re at it, forget that we are bombarded daily with infotainment from television, radio, billboards, internet ads, email, IMs, … etc. OK, have you forgotten all of that?
 Because even putting it all aside, there are still several other reasons it’s hard to meditate every day:

 - It’s hard because meditation is the opposite of how we’ve been culturally conditioned.